leynos/lag-complexity/docs/lag-complexity-function-design.md

   A set of approximately 50 curated queries representing a wide range of complexity types (single-hop, multi-hop, ambiguous, high-scope, simple, and nonsensical) will be stored in a "golden file."
-The integration test will execute the `trace()` method for each query and serialize the detailed `Trace` object to a snapshot file.
+The integration test will execute the `trace()` method for each query and serialise the detailed `Trace` object to a snapshot file.
 This snapshot will be committed to version control.
-On subsequent test runs, the new output will be compared against the golden snapshot; any discrepancies will fail the test, immediately flagging unintended changes in behavior from modifications to heuristics, models, or normalization logic.
+On subsequent test runs, the new output will be compared against the golden snapshot; any discrepancies will fail the test, immediately flagging unintended changes in behaviour from modifications to heuristics, models, or normalisation logic.
 - **Provider and Feature Flag Integration:** Specific integration tests will be compiled only when certain feature flags are enabled (e.g., `#[cfg(feature = "provider-api")]`).
-These tests will ensure that API-based providers correctly serialize requests and deserialize responses (using mock servers like `wiremock`) and that ONNX models can be loaded and executed successfully.
+These tests will ensure that API-based providers correctly serialise requests and deserialise responses (using mock servers like `wiremock`) and that ONNX models can be loaded and executed successfully.